MonteShaffer/humanVerse/data/personality/personality-raw.md

 # "personality-raw" data set

-This data is owned by the `humanVerseWSU` author.
+This data is owned by the `humanVerse` author.

 It is a good use case of data cleansing (hence `-raw`).